firezone/firezone/SECURITY.md

 ## PGP Key

-You may the public key below to encrypt security messages to us.
+You may use the public key below to encrypt emails to `security AT firez.one`.
 You can also find this key at:

 https://pgp.mit.edu/pks/lookup?op=get&search=0x45113BA04AD83D8A